 Madinat Jumeirah.
-High end hotel resort complex with private beach in Dubai.
-Featuring five hotels, modern souk, several restaurants and bars.
+High-end hotel resort complex with private beach in Dubai.
+Featuring five hotels, a modern souk, several restaurants, and bars.

 Dubai Spice Souk.
-Traditional market of shops and stalls selling spices, souvenirs and hand made crafts.
+The traditional market of shops and stalls selling spices, souvenirs, and handmade crafts.

 Jumeirah Mosque.
-Relatively new mosque, built in 1979, became popular with guided tours for non-Muslims in an effort to promote intercultural understanding and tolerance.
+A relatively new mosque, built in 1979, became popular with guided tours for non-Muslims in an effort to promote intercultural understanding and tolerance.
 Located in Dubai.

 The World.
-An artificial set of small islands built in the shape of world map.
+An artificial set of small islands built in the shape of a world map.
 Located about 4 km off the coast from Dubai.
-Intended to house high end business and accommodation suites, still in construction.
+Intended to house high-end business and accommodation suites, still in construction.

 Al Fahidi Historical District.
-Historic district of pre-modern Dubai, featuring life and buildings from mid-19th century till 1970s.
+The historic district of pre-modern Dubai, featuring life and buildings from the mid-19th century till the 1970s.
 Offering many arts and cultural exhibits in museums.

 Dubai Aquarium and Underwater Zoo.
 Massive, underwater tunnel featuring marine life such as sharks and rays.